 - Use a filesystem block size that is common to all CXFS OS platforms.
 Each CXFS OS platform supports a unique range of filesystem block sizes, but all of them support a filesystem block size of 4096 bytes.
 For this reason, SGI recommends 4-KB filesystems for compatibility with all CXFS platforms.
 For details on the filesystem block sizes supported by each CXFS OS platform, see the "Filesystem and Logical Unit Specifications" appendix in the CXFS 6 Client-Only Guide for SGI InfiniteStorage. - Determine whether or not to have all filesystems served off of one metadata server or to use multiple metadata servers to balance the load, depending upon how filesystems will be accessed.
 The more often a file is accessed, the greater the stress; a filesystem containing many small files that are accessed often causes greater stress than a filesystem with a few large files that are not accessed often.
 CXFS performs best when data I/O operations are greater than 16 KB and large files are being accessed.
-(A lot of activity on small files will result in slower performance.) - If you are using NFS or Samba, you should have the NFS or Samba server run on the active metadata server. - Do not use nested mount points.
-Although it is possible to mount other filesystems on top of a CXFS filesystem, this is not recommended. - Perform reconfiguration (including but not limited to adding and deleting filesystems or nodes) during a scheduled cluster maintenance shift and not during production hours.
-You should stop CXFS services on a server-capable administration node before performing maintenance on it.
+(A lot of activity on small files will result in slower performance.) - If you are using NFS, you should have the NFS server run on the active metadata server.